dominikhei/the-docker-guide/readme.md

 - navigate in the /example_container folder
 - build the Image
-- run the container
+- run the container and map the relevant port
-- open your browser and go to: https://0.0.0.0:5000
+- open your browser and go to: https://localhost:5000
 - stop the container
 - remove the container
 - remove the image